jeffcav/kubernetes-demo/README.md

 These VMs will be later used to provision 2 services inside the kubernetes cluster.

-## 3. Build images of applications
+## 3. Containerize our services

 This demo contains one application composed of 2 services:

 - Time backend: a time server which returns the current time.
 - Time frontend: a web page which exhibits current time fetched from the backend.

+Next sections will guide you through the build and execution of both containerized services.

+## 3.1.
+Build docker images

 To build docker images for both services: